nikolas/OWASP-CRS-Documentation/install.rst

 Includes for Apache
 -------------------
 Apache will include from the Apache Root directory (/etc/httpd/, /etc/apache2/, or /usr/local/apache2/ depending on the envirovment).
-Typically we reccomend following the Fedora practice of creating a folder specificlly for ModSecurity rules.
+Typically we recommend following the Fedora practice of creating a folder specificlly for ModSecurity rules.
 In our example we have named this modsecurity.d and placed in within the root Apache directory.
 When using Apache we can use the wildcard notation to vastly simplify our rules.
 Simply copying our cloned directory to our modsecurity.d folder and specifying the appropertie include directives will allow us to install OWASP CRS.
-In the example below we have also included our modsecurity.conf file which includes reccomended configurations for ModSecurity
+In the example below we have also included our modsecurity.conf file which includes recommended configurations for ModSecurity

 .. code-block:: bash